Back to School Tips For Homework Time

 It's back to school time and, in some ways it can't come soon enough.
-In others, we sort of dread it--not it, but the stress and emotions that come with it.
+But in others, with this pandemic, we have no idea what we are getting into.
+If they learn from home it's a lot of stress and work for us parents.
+If they go to classes, we worry about their safety.
+Either way, the stress and emotions that come with it will be running high.
 It happens to all of us at some point: screaming matches between parent and child over homework habits.

 Just saying the word homework can suck the air right out of the room and throw everyone into high-stress mode.
 I love vacations because they offer a break from my kids groaning and me having to nag.
 But once they’re back at school the homework issues and frustration come roaring back.